ResearchObject/ro-crate/docs/1.1-DRAFT/metadata.md

 # RO-Crate Metadata

-RO-Crate aims to capture and describe the [Research Object](http://www.researchobject.org/overview/) using structured _metadata_.
+RO-Crate aims to capture and describe the [Research Object][ResearchObject] using structured _metadata_.

 The _RO-Crate Metadata File Descriptor_ contains the metadata that describes the RO-Crate and its content, in particular: